Dominican Republic–Spain relations: High-level visits

+Generalissimo Rafael Trujillo and Caudillo Francisco Franco in Madrid; 1954.

+Prime Minister Pedro Sánchez and President Danilo Medina in Santo Domingo; 2019.

 Bilateral relations

 Throughout the years, both nations have signed numerous bilateral agreements such as the Dominican–Spanish Treaty (1855); Treaty of El Carmelo (1865); Agreement on Literary, Artistic and Scientific Property (1930); Agreement on Hispanic-Dominican Emigration (1956); Agreement on Dual-Nationality (1968); Air Transportation Agreement (1968); Agreement on Economic Cooperation (1973); Extradition and Judicial Assistance Treaty (1981); Agreement on Scientific and Technical Cooperation (1988); Agreement on Cultural and Educational Cooperation (1988); Agreement on Reciprocal Protection and Promotion of Investments (1996); Agreement on the Regulation of Migrant Laborers (2001); Social Security Agreement (2004) and an Agreement on the Avoidance of Double-Taxation (2014).

 Transportation

 There are direct flights between both nations with the following airlines: Air Europa, Iberia, Iberojet and World2Fly.

 Trade

-In 2016, trade between the Dominican Republic and Spain totaled €664 million Euros.
+In 2024, trade between the Dominican Republic and Spain totaled $1.4 billion dollars.
 The Dominican Republic's main exports to Spain include: rum, cacao, medical equipment, cigars, fruits, tobacco and electronic equipment.
 Spain's main exports to the Dominican Republic include: machinery, wine, construction material, electronic equipment, olive oil and medicine.
 Spain is the Dominican Republic's third largest foreign investor (after the United States and Canada).
 In 2015, Spanish investments in the Dominican Republic totaled €926 million Euros.
 Spanish multinational companies such as Mapfre, Telefónica and Inditex operate in the Dominican Republic.